Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:03: FAA's New York Center notifies NORAD (NEADS) of the hijacking of Flight 175, at the same time it crashes.

-9:04: Fox News Channel anchor Jon Scott mentions Osama bin Laden as a possible suspect.
+9:04: Fox News anchor Jon Scott mentions Osama bin Laden as a possible suspect.

 9:04 (approximately): The FAA's Boston Air Route Traffic Control Center stops all departures from airports in its jurisdiction (New England and eastern New York State).

 9:05: After brief introductions to the Booker elementary students, President Bush is about to begin reading The Pet Goat with the students when Chief of Staff Andrew Card interrupts to whisper to the president, "A second plane hit the second tower.
 America is under attack."
 The president stated later that he decided to continue the lesson rather than alarm the students.

 9:06: The FAA begins imposing blanket temporary flight restrictions, with the first restriction banning takeoffs of all flights bound to or through the airspace of New York Center from airports in that Center and the three adjacent Centers—Boston, Cleveland, and Washington.
 This is referred to as a First Tier groundstop and covers the Northeast from North Carolina north and as far west as eastern Michigan.

+9:06: CNBC news anchor Alina Cho reports the evacuation of the New York Stock Exchange.

 9:08: The FAA bans all takeoffs nationwide for flights going to or through New York Center airspace.
 ABC News reports later that the Port Authority of New York and New Jersey, the agency that runs the New York-area airports, asked the FAA for permission to close down the New York Center airspace.

 9:11: The last PATH train leaves the World Trade Center.
 The station was vacant when the towers collapsed.

+9:11: Live With Regis and Kelly interrupts its regular taping and joins WABC-TV's coverage.

 9:11: ABC News anchor Peter Jennings begins reporting on the disaster.

 9:13: The F-15 fighters from Otis Air National Guard Base leave military airspace near Long Island, bound for Manhattan.

 9:14: President Bush returns to an adjacent classroom commandeered by the U.S. Secret Service.
 The classroom contains a telephone, a television showing the news coverage, and several senior staff members.
 The president speaks to Vice President Dick Cheney, Condoleezza Rice, New York Governor George Pataki, and FBI Director Robert Mueller, and prepares brief remarks.

 9:15: NBC News reports unconfirmed statements from employees at United Airlines that an American Airlines aircraft had been hijacked prior to its destruction.

 9:17: The FAA closes down all New York City-area airports.
 The city had initially asked the FAA to close down the airports.

 9:17:02: CBS News correspondent Jim Stewart in Washington mentions that in the intelligence community, Osama bin Laden is a probable suspect.